Leo Sayer: Financial difficulties (1990–2006)

-After a decade of success, Sayer's career suffered repeated setbacks due to a series of financial and legal problems.
-When Sayer and his first wife Janice divorced in 1985, subsequent financial disclosure revealed that Adam Faith had mishandled Sayer's business affairs.
-Much of the income Sayer had earned over the previous decade had been lost through Faith's questionable investments and business expenses.
+After a decade of success, Sayer's career experienced repeated setbacks due to a series of financial and legal problems.
+When Sayer and his first wife, Janice, divorced in 1985, subsequent financial disclosures revealed that Adam Faith had mishandled Sayer's business affairs.
+Much of the income that Sayer had earned over the previous decade had been lost through Faith's questionable investments and business expenses.

 Sayer sued Faith for mismanagement, and the case was eventually settled out of court in 1992, with Sayer receiving a reported payout of £650,000.
 In the early 1990s, his career stalled again while he fought a protracted but ultimately successful legal battle against his former label, Chrysalis, to regain the publishing rights to his songs.
-In 1996, he sued his new management, after he discovered that his pension fund had allegedly been mismanaged, losing £1 million.
+In 1996, he sued his new management after he discovered that his pension fund had allegedly been mismanaged, losing £1 million.
 Despite spending more than £90,000 in legal fees, the case never made it to court and Sayer abandoned the suit for reasons of cost.
 He assembled a band led by former Van Morrison guitarist Ronnie Johnson and found his way back to financial security by touring.
-They recorded the album Live in London, which came out in 1999.
+They recorded the album Live in London which was released in 1999.